mhweber/R-Spatial-Tutorials/RUserGroupWebinar.md

 ## Understanding slot structure { .build}
 <div class="notes">
-- Knowing how information is stored in slots, we can pull out area in a couple different ways from a spatial polygons data frame, in this case Hydrologic Units in the state of Oregon
+- Knowing how information is stored in slots, we can pull out area in a couple different ways from a spatial polygons data frame
+- Here we'll start looking at some example analyses using a spatial polygons data frame of USGS Hydrologic Units in Oregon
+- Using the structure function is a nice way to get to understand slots in S4 spatial objects
 </div>

 ```r